Particular/docs.particular.net/samples/routing/fair-distribution/sample.md

 - DistributionStrategy
 ---

 The sample demonstrates how NServiceBus routing model can be extended with a custom distribution strategy.
-Distribution strategies replace the Distributor feature as a scale-out mechanism for MSMQ.
+Distribution strategies replace the Distributor feature as a scale out mechanism for MSMQ.
 The default built-in distribution strategy uses a simple round-robin approach.
 This sample shows a more sophisticated distribution strategy that keeps the queue length of all load-balanced instances equal, allowing for effective usage of non-heterogeneous worker clusters.

 ## Prerequisites